On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Related Work

 \paragraph{Natural-Language Confidence.}

-Recently, a significant amount of research has been conducted to examine the effectiveness of explicitly generating confidence scores alongside answers (see \citet{geng2024survey} for a detailed survey).
-For example, \citet{lin2022teaching} examined fine-tuning decoder-only LLMs to generate calibrated confidence. \citet{DBLP:journals/corr/abs-2305-14975} evaluated prompting models for confidence scores and gauge the calibration accordingly. \citet{xiong2024can} examined multiple prompting, sampling, and aggregation strategies for verbal confidence scores.
-Our research is the first to examine the robustness of verbal confidence through adversarial attacks.
+Recently, a significant amount of research has been conducted to examine the effectiveness of explicitly generating confidence scores alongside natural language responses (see \mbox{\citet{geng2024survey}} for a detailed survey).
+For example, \citet{lin2022teaching} examined fine-tuning decoder-based LLMs to generate calibrated confidence. \citet{DBLP:journals/corr/abs-2305-14975} evaluated prompting models for confidence scores and gauge the calibration accordingly. \citet{xiong2024can} examined multiple prompting, sampling, and aggregation strategies for verbal confidence scores.
+To the best of our knowledge, this research is the first to examine the robustness of verbal confidence through adversarial attacks.